vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 ecosystem without mentioning Israel, a nation that has managed to produce a dazzling amount of tech ventures for its relatively small population.
-Around the time I graduated college and started getting introduced to the Dutch startup space, I got my hands on [Startup Nation][sn] by Dan Senor and Saul Singer which provided interesting insights to how _access to capital_ as well as _cultural aspects_ enabled Israel to take such a dominant role in tech.
+Around the time I graduated college and started getting introduced to the Dutch startup scene, I got my hands on [Startup Nation][sn] by Dan Senor and Saul Singer which provided interesting insights to how _access to capital_ as well as _cultural aspects_ enabled Israel to take such a dominant role in tech.
 Military service[^idf], the risk-averseness introduced by immigrants and